algorandfoundation/puya-ts/docs/src/content/docs/language-guide/ops.md

 # AVM Operations

 Algorand TypeScript allows you to express [every op code the AVM has available](https://dev.algorand.co/reference/algorand-teal/opcodes/), excluding those that manipulate the stack or control execution, as these would interfere with the compiler.
 These are all exported from the ops module.
-It is possible to import ops individually or via the entire namespace.
+It is possible to import [ops module](../../api/op) individually or via the entire namespace.

 ```ts
 // Import op from module root